The world of PCBs or printed circuit boards has seen a lot of developments in recent times.

 1.)
-Circuits ?
-The circuits present in HDI is fairly complex, and far finer than what you would expect in conventional PCB designs.
+Circuits – The circuits present in HDI are fairly complex and far finer than what you would expect in conventional PCB designs.

 The development of technology and its miniaturization led to an increased demand for finer and denser components.
-These trends were in fact the basis of the modern day HDI technology.
+These trends were the basis of modern-day HDI technology.

 As for the design of the circuit tracks or signal traces, the process is fairly similar to the ones used in traditional PCBs.
 It is done through the etching of a metal surface on the board, which then allows for the electricity to pass through.

-Traditional drilling techniques involves the use of a mechanized standard drill, which is not very effective when it comes to hole sizes of HDI circuit boards.
-In order to bypass this issue, lasers are used, typically making use of laser drills and Laser Direct Imaging or LDI, among others.
+Traditional drilling techniques involve the use of a mechanized standard drill, which is not very effective when it comes to hole sizes of HDI circuit boards.
+To bypass this issue, lasers are used, typically making use of laser drills and Laser Direct Imaging or LDI, among others.

 Furthermore, there is also the issue of the many layers that HDI boards tend to have, which can be a bit difficult when it comes to laser drilling.
 Since lasers tend to have a limited amount of drilling capacity, the boards are often drilled individually, after which they are mounted on each other.

 It should also be added that there are varying designs of the holes, as well as the techniques used for their designs.
-Regardless, the use of laser drills have become an industry standard.
+Regardless, the use of laser drills has become an industry standard.

 Uses & Application